Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Performance metrics

+In practice, a uniform probability density function is assigned to the hyperparameters and a set of realizations is obtained through a Monte Carlo sampling.
+Accordingly, for each realization of the hyperparameters, the solution $\mathbf{x}(t,l_{tr},l_{d_x})$ or $\mathbf{x}(t,l_{tr},l_{d_x},l_{d_u})$ is computed, and at a given time $t$ the expected value and standard deviation of the solution are then evaluated.

+The Bayesian extension is introduced to incorporate uncertainty quantification in the analyses, adding confidence intervals to the predictions coming from the numerical methods.

-\subsection{Performance metrics}
+\section{Performance metrics}

-Three error indices are used to compare the effectiveness of the proposed DMD approach and setups to forecast the wind turbine data: the normalized mean square error (NRMSE), the normalized average minimum/maximum absolute error (NAMMAE), and the Jensen-Shannon Divergence (JSD).
-All the metrics are averaged over the variables constituting the system's state, to provide an overall assessment of the prediction accuracy and constitute a comprehensive evaluation by considering different aspects such as overall error, range of predicted and measured values, and correlation.
+To evaluate the predictions made by the models and to compare the effectiveness of different configurations, three error indices are employed: the normalized mean square error (NRMSE) \cite{Diez2024}, the normalized average minimum/maximum absolute error (NAMMAE) \cite{Diez2024}, and the Jensen-Shannon divergence (JSD) \cite{marlantes2024}.
+All the metrics are averaged over the variables that constitute the system's state, providing a holistic assessment of prediction accuracy.
+This comprehensive evaluation considers aspects such as overall error, the range, and the statistical similarity of predicted versus measured values.

-The NRMSE measures the average root mean square error between the predicted values $\mathrm{\mathbf{\tilde x}}_t$ and the measured (test) values $\mathrm{\mathbf{x}}_t$ at the various time steps.
-It is computed through the square root of the average squared differences, normalized by the standard deviation of the measured values:
+The NRMSE quantifies the average root mean square error between the predicted values $\mathrm{\mathbf{\tilde x}}_t$ and the measured (test) values $\mathrm{\mathbf{x}}_t$ at different time steps.
+It is calculated by taking the square root of the average squared differences, normalized by $k$ times the standard deviation of the measured values:

 where $N$ is the number of variables in the predicted state, $\mathcal{T}$ is the number of considered time instants, and $\sigma_{x_i}$ is the standard deviation of the measured values in the considered time window for the variable $x_i$.